-A limited number of scholarship opportunities are available for matriculated, part-time and fulltime students who are high achievers with financial need, good academic and conduct standing and working toward completion of their first undergraduate degree.
+Students may apply for Penn LPS online competitive scholarships.
+A limited number of scholarship opportunities are available for matriculated, part-time and full-time students who are high achievers with financial need, good academic and conduct standing and working toward completion of their first undergraduate degree.
 Penn LPS online BAAS scholarships are not stackable and are limited to 1 per student.
 All Penn LPS online scholarships award up to 6 CU's of tuition and fee credit annually.
 The requirements to maintain eligibility for the scholarship are indicated in the scholarship letter each recipient receives.
 Scholarship recipients who do not meet the eligibility requirements will be reviewed by the SAS faculty committee to determine ongoing eligibility and the requirements to return to good scholarship standing.
 Those who do not return to good scholarship standing are at risk of losing their scholarship.
 The scholarship application is part of the admissions application and requires a supplemental essay and submission of a FAFSA or alternative method for those not eligible to submit a FAFSA.
-To apply for a scholarship after begin admitted, send an inquiry to lpsonline@sas.upenn.edu
+To apply for a scholarship after being admitted, send an inquiry to Ipsonline@sas.upenn.edu.